 • Set aside money for heirs

-Now is a good time to decide how much you want to leave to your heirs after you die.
+Any retirement planning guide will want you to decide, now, how much you want to leave to your heirs after you die.
 That number then becomes a fixed amount in your portfolio planning, and you build everything else around it.

 Step 4: What You Should Be Doing Now – Basic Strategies